EEA – Set of Indicators

 Data aggiornamento scheda:

-Eutrophication is a process caused by the enrichment of nutrients, particularly nitrogen and phosphorus compounds, which leads to an increase in primary production and algal biomass, resulting in the alteration of benthic communities and, in general, a decline in water quality.
-The input of nitrogen and phosphorus into the marine and coastal environment can originate from diffuse sources (river loads, major collectors of agricultural activity, and urban discharges) and point sources (discharges from wastewater treatment plants, industrial activities, and aquaculture operations).
-Objectives related to eutrophication control and management are set by the Water Framework Directive (WFD, Directive 2000/60/EC), the Marine Strategy Framework Directive (Descriptor 5, Directive 2008/56/EC), and the Nitrates Directive (Directive 91/676/EEC) and Urban Waste Water Treatment Directive (Directive 91/271/EEC), which are particularly focused on pressure management.
-The causes of eutrophication are primarily linked to nutrient inputs carried into the sea by rivers or coastal settlements, which cause serious negative impacts on the health of marine ecosystems and the sustainable use of goods and services.
-The main sources of nutrients are related to the agri-livestock and urban sectors.
+Eutrophication is a process caused by the enrichment of nutrients, in particular nitrogen and phosphorus compounds, which determines an increase in primary production and algal biomass with consequent alteration of benthic communities and, in general, a decrease in water quality.
+The release of nitrogen and phosphorus into the marine and coastal environment can derive from diffuse sources (river loads, main collectors of agricultural activities and civil discharges) and from point sources (discharges deriving from wastewater treatment plants, industrial and deriving from aquaculture activities).

 Data aggiornamento scheda: